Atan0707/AgroX-IoT/RaspberryPi/README.md

 - Read temperature and humidity data
 - Take pictures at regular intervals (1 minute)
 - Store images in the "images" directory with timestamps
+- Log sensor data to CSV files in the "logs" directory

 To run:
 ```